Vinie Burrows: Life and career

-In 2020 Burrows was given an Obie Award for Lifetime Achievement.
+Marriage

+Burrows was married to Dean Harrison, who died in 1997; they had a daughter and a son.
+She died on December 25, 2023, at the age of 99 in New York City.

 Activism

-Burows has been active at the United Nations Economic and Social Council on the issues of the status of women and Southern Africa.
+Burows was active at the United Nations Economic and Social Council on the issues of the status of women and Southern Africa.
 In 1980, she became an associate of the Women's Institute for Freedom of the Press (WIFP).
-WIFP is an American nonprofit publishing organization.
-The organization works to increase communication between women and connect the public with forms of women-based media.
+She participated in the Women's International Democratic Federation and Granny Peace Brigade for many years.